 - Ahiṃsā (अहिंसा): Nonviolence, non-harming other living beings.

 - Brahmacharya (ब्रह्मचर्य): marital fidelity or preoccupation with instinctual passions

 - Aparigraha (अपरिग्रहः): non-avarice, non-possessiveness.

 Niyama refers to internal or personal ethical guidelines.
 These are the things one should do which involve five internal disciplines;

 - The Study of Self (Svadhyaya)

 - Self-Surrender (Ishvara Pranidhana)

-It the term most people associate with physical yoga postures.
+It is the term most people associate with physical yoga postures.
 Today many mistranslate two key terms used by Patanjali, one of these is the word Asana.
 Patanjali uses Asana to describe “presence.”
 The second term often mistranslated is the word “seat.”
 Here, the word seat refers not to physically sitting but to “being established.”
 So, a seated asana means an established presence.

 This practice refers to a variety of breathing exercises.
 It includes techniques to align, attune, and sometimes engage in semi-hypnotic altered states of consciousness.
 Altering, expanding, and reaching higher states is one of the primary purposes of practicing Yoga Sutras.
 Most people are familiar with changing waking consciousness via chemical stimuli like alcohol.
 Here one learns to alter awareness using the breath.